THE GOOD, THE BAD, THE UGLY

 Hemp: GREEN LIGHT

-Hemp is a great alternative to materials like cotton as it is a quick growing crop that doesn’t need much water or any pesticides to grow - ever wondered where the term ‘weed’ comes from!
+Hemp is a great alternative to materials like cotton as it is a quick growing crop that doesn’t need much water or any pesticides to grow.
 Although it is made from the same plant as marijuana, Hemp contains no THC so you’ll only be getting a moral high for now.

 Image credit: Hemp Wear